-Rutas del Este" S.A. is a Special Purpose Vehicle (SPV) partially owned by each of the following entities: the Spanish construction company Sacyr Concessiones S.L.
+Rutas del Este" S.A. is a Special Purpose Vehicle (SPV) partially owned by each of the following entities: the Spanish construction company Sacyr Concesiones S.L.
 (60%) and the Paraguayan construction company Ocho A S.A.
 (40%).
 The route 2 project, with a nestimated cost of US\$566.4 million is the first PPP project undertaken by the Paraguayan government and aims to improve the efficiency and quality of Paraguay's infrastructure.

 In addition, as of the date of this Offering Memorandum, the MOPC has approved the pre-feasibility studies for the opening, dredging, signaling, operation and maintenance of the Paraguay River waterway for an amount of US\$110 million and the tender of the project of the expansion of Route 1 (between the Cuatro Mojones and Quiindy sections) was published.
 Additionally, the MOPC is currently conducting initial studies and structuring projects under the Public-Private Partnership (PPP) modality.
-These projects include the improvement, expansion, and operation of Route 6, a 60-kilometer stretch between Cambyretá and Pirapó Access, with a budget of US\$242 million new projects in the modernization of the International Airport Silvio Pettirossi, with a budget of US\$242 million new projects in the structure of the modernization of the international Airport Silvio Pettirossi, with a budget of US\$242 million new projects in the structure of the modernization of the international Airport Silvio Pettirossi, with a budget of US\$242 million new projects in the structure of the structure of the structure of the modernization of the international Airport Silvio Pettirossi, with a budget of US\$242 million new projects in the structure of the st
+These projects include the improvement, expansion, and operation of Route 6, a 60-kilometer stretch between Cambyretá and Pirapó Access, with a budget of US\$242 million new projects in the modernization of the International Airport Silvio Pettirossi, with a budget of US\$242 million new projects in the modernization of the International Airport Silvio Pettirossi, with a budget of US\$242 million new projects in the modernization of the International Airport Silvio Pettirossi, with a budget of US\$242 million new projects in the modernization of the International Airport Silvio Pettirossi, with a budget of US\$242 million new projects in the project of the pro